VXX

-VXX, officially the Presidential Helicopter Replacement Program, is a procurement program to replace aging Marine One helicopters that transport the President of the United States.
-The current VH-3 helicopters have aging airframes, having entered service with United States Marine Corps Marine Helicopter Squadron One (HMX-1) in 1963.
+VXX, officially the Presidential Helicopter Replacement Program, was a procurement program to replace aging Marine One helicopters that transport the president of the United States.
+The previous VH-3 helicopters had aging airframes, having entered service with United States Marine Corps Marine Helicopter Squadron One (HMX-1) in 1963.
 The VH-3D replaced the VH-3A by 1976.
 The smaller VH-60N entered service in 1987.
 On 7 May 2014, it was announced that the Sikorsky VH-92 had won the VXX competition.

 History

 The September 11 attacks on the U.S. led to widespread agreement that the Marine One helicopter fleet needed significant upgrades to its communication, transportation, and security systems.
 But these could not be made due to the weight already added to the aircraft.
 In 2002, it was proposed to replace the current helicopters.
 The U.S. Department of Defense issued a request for proposals (RFP) for the VXX helicopter on 18 December 2003 for the supply of 23 helicopters to replace the eleven VH-3Ds and eight VH-60Ns of USMC HMX-1 squadron.
 In November 2002, the White House asked the Secretary of Defense to accelerate the development of the new aircraft, and DOD said it would have a new aircraft ready by the end of 2008.
 To do so, DOD asked bidders to begin development and production at the same time.

 AgustaWestland and Sikorsky responded to the RFP.
 Sikorsky proposed the VH-92, a variant of the H-92 Superhawk.
 On January 28, 2005 the Department of Defense announced that it had selected the US101 for the VXX program.
 The US101 team was awarded a US$1.7 billion contract for the VXX system development and demonstration (SDD) phase.
 The Lockheed Martin and AgustaWestland AW101-based US101 bid was given the military designation VH-71 Kestrel in mid-2005.